Intern resume...is that even a thing?

 On the face of it, there's nothing wrong with this.
 It's just...perfectly average.

 But you don't want perfectly average, do you?
 You want to knock 'em out of the park.
-Also keep in mind that in the absence of a Professional Experience section, your Education section becomes the most critical section of your college student resume.
+Also keep in mind that in the absence of a Professional Experience section, your Education section becomes the most critical section of your student internship resume.

 An example will clear that right out.